ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 It is **required to restart the node**.

-If we would have chosen "Manual" instead, the tool will just print _instructions_.
-The user will have to follow these instructions and apply them to the node.
-Note that the IDs for the VM and Subnets will be different in your case.
+If we would have chosen "Manual" instead, the tool is going to just print _instructions_.
+The user is going to have to follow these instructions and apply them to the node.
+Note that the IDs for the VM and Subnets is going to be different in your case.

 ```bash